babel/website/website/blog/2018-07-27-removing-babels-stage-presets.md

 - Better versioning strategies: independently version the presets and update them immediately when needed, maybe use `0.x`
 - Warn/Error for old out-of-date versions of presets

-The the end, people would still have to look up what proposals are at what Stage to know which ones to use if we kept the Stages in.
+In the end, people would still have to look up what proposals are at what Stage to know which ones to use if we kept the Stages in.

 ### Why Now?